AKSW/sante/readme.md

 ### SANTé in 5 minutes

-In this 5 minutes tutorial we will help you to instatiate your first knowledge base search engine over FOAF ontology using KBox [https://github.com/AKSW/KBox](https://github.com/AKSW/KBox).
+In this 5 minutes tutorial we will help you to instantiate your first knowledge base search engine over FOAF ontology using KBox [https://github.com/AKSW/KBox](https://github.com/AKSW/KBox).

-1) Download KBox and instatiate the FOAF knowledge graph.
+1) Download KBox and instantiate the FOAF knowledge graph.

 Download the jar here [https://github.com/AKSW/KBox/releases](https://github.com/AKSW/KBox/releases) and run the following command: